EvoShield's Protective Wrist Guards are a great asset behind the plate, as they help to protect a vulnerable part of a catcher's arm from injury.

 Each of these designs are available in a very large number of colors (including some with a camo design).
-Of course, one retailer may have a wider selection of colors to choose from than another one has.
+Of course, on any given day one retailer may have a wider selection of colors to choose from than another one has.

 One of the things that most people are confused about when they first receive the package is how to get the guard to custom fit their wrist.

 It's actually pretty straight forward and simple to do.
 In fact, this brief video shows it much better than we would be able to describe in detailed writing.
 Check it out.